jharwell/sierra/docs/src/philosophy.rst

-Any statistics generated during say stage 3 are stored in *separate* files from the actual data, even if the chosen ``--storage`` plugin and/or ``--deliverable`` plugin supports them in a single file.
+Any statistics generated during say stage 3 are stored in *separate* files from the actual data, even if the chosen ``--storage`` plugin and/or ``--prod`` plugin supports them in a single file.
 This is for reasons of:

 - Readability in the files themselves.
 For time series/1D data, separating doesn't really provide benefits, but for 2D data it does.
 For 3D data, and